 When is Diastasis Recti considered severe and a real problem?

-If you have pain from Diastasis Recti, it’s a problem.
+Whether you’re a new mom or trying to heal a diastasis recti years later – if you have pain from a DR it’s a problem.
 If your back hurts, if your abs or core feel unstable, weak or like you’re ‘falling out at the front’… if your trunk can’t do what you want it to do.

 It may be related to bladder or pelvic floor weakness.
 66% of women with diastasis recti have some level of pelvic floor dysfunction**.